vuejs/docs/src/guide/introduction.md

 Vue (pronounced /vjuː/, like **view**) is a JavaScript framework for building user interfaces.
 It builds on top of standard HTML, CSS and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be it simple or complex.

-Here is a minimal Vue counter example:
+Here is a minimal example:

 ```js
 import { createApp } from 'vue'